jarryliu/EZProxy/README.md

 # EZProxy
-An safari extension for automatic load journal sites with EZProxy.
+A safari extension for automatic load journal sites with EZProxy.